3.3.1. General description

 Penaeid shrimp data were collected from commercial reports made to the state (1986 to 2015).
 These comprised of total bait shrimp landings that were generally collected within the river.
 These data likely include white, brown, and pink shrimp, although their relative proportions are unknown.
 Data for only white shrimp were also collected and assessed from research (2001-2016) from the FWRI.

-The FWRI data set shows consistent trends in abundance for white shrimp from 2001 to 2015 (Figure 3.23).
-Kendall tau correlation analyses revealed an increasing trend in the number of YOY white shrimp captured per set from seines (t = 0.448; p = 0.01; n = 15) and trawls (t = 0.429; p = 0.01; n = 15).
+The FWRI data set shows consistent trends in abundance for white shrimp from 2001 to 2016 (Figure 3.23).
+Kendall tau correlation analyses revealed no trend in the number of YOY white shrimp captured per set from seines and trawls (t = 0.267; NS).
 The highest numbers of small white shrimp were encountered in the river from May to August (Appendix 3.3.3b).
 With seines, nearshore abundance was seen in zones C and D, and fewer numbers occurred in E and F. In contrast, with trawls, a high number was seen in all 4 zones (Swanson 2016).

-Statistically, there appears to be an increasing trend in Young of Year shrimp.
-However, commercial data indicated no trend overall and high annual variability.
-Most shrimp are caught in the northern section of the river.
-This section has a decreasing trend for catch.
-However, the southern section of the river also exhibited a decreasing trend in catch.
+Statistically, there appears to be no trend in Young of Year shrimp.
+However, commercial data indicated a decreasing trend overall and high annual variability.
+Most shrimp are caught in the northern section of the river and this section has a decreasing trend for catch.
+In addition, the southern section of the river also exhibited a decreasing trend in catch.

 Taking everything into account, the current STATUS of shrimp is uncertain, and the TREND is uncertain.